gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ### Boards for Milestones

-From the use-cases above, let's assume that you have now created a milestone per release for your app.
+From the use cases above, let's assume that you have now created a milestone per release for your app.
 You can create a milestone exclusive for each release, and [associate it with a board](#board-with-a-milestone).
 Therefore, you'll have everything organized in a board per release.